Music of the Philippines: Classical music

 Introduced during the Spanish colonial period, classical music was highly enjoyed by the wealthy elite class.
+Local music printing was introduced between 1870s and 1880s with music composed by Spanish peninsulars and Filipino criollos and meztizos.
+One of the notable piano piece printed from the 1880s is the Recuerdos de Filipinas y sus Cantares (1886) by Diego Perez.
 From the latter part of the 19th century, the rise of the "illustrados" or the "educated natives" began to dominate the classical music scene.
 Such native composers include Julián Felipe, Jose Canseco, Jr., Marcelo Adonay, Simplicio Solis, Fulgencio Tolentino, and Bonifacio Abdon.
+By the 1890s, tanda de valses and danzas became popular.